GianMarcoOddo/rmpy/rmpy/README.md

 - yf_conflevel_npVaR_single(ticker, position, start_date, end_date, freq="daily", alpha= 0.01,confidence_level = 0.95, display=True)

-This function yf_conflevel_npVaR_single calculates the quantile non-parametric value at risk (VaR) for a SINGLE asset using Yahoo Finance data.
-It first downloads historical price data from Yahoo Finance, calculates the returns of the asset, and then calculates the VaR a its confidence level (lower and upper bound)
+This function yf_conflevel_npVaR_single calculates the quantile non-parametric Value at Risk (VaR) for a SINGLE asset using Yahoo Finance data.
+It first downloads historical price data from Yahoo Finance, calculates the returns of the asset, and then calculates the VaR at its confidence level (lower and upper bound).

 #### Args: